How to contribute¶

 OpenDroneMap relies on community contributions.
 You can contribute in many ways, even if you are not a programmer.

 If you are looking to get involved, are stuck on a problem, or want to reach out, the forum is a great place to start.
 You may find your questions already answered or else you can find other useful tips and resources.
 You can also contribute your open access datasets for others to explore.
 It is a good place go before submitting bug reports or getting in touch with developers before writing a new feature.
-In addition to the forum, you can reach us on gitter.

 Bugs are tracked as Github issues.
 Please create an issue in the repository and tag it with the Bug tag.